Lissy93/dashy/docs/getting-started.md

 ### Logs and Performance

 You can view logs for a given Docker container with `docker logs [container-id]`, add the `--follow` flag to stream the logs.
 For more info, see the [Logging Documentation](https://docs.docker.com/config/containers/logging/).
-[Dozzle](https://dozzle.dev/) is a useful tool, that provides a web interface where you can stream and query logs from all your running containers from a single web app.
+There's also [Dozzle](https://dozzle.dev/), a useful tool, that provides a web interface where you can stream and query logs from all your running containers from a single web app.

 You can check the resource usage for your running Docker containers with `docker stats` or `docker stats [container-id]`.
-For more info, see the [Stats Documentation](https://docs.docker.com/engine/reference/commandline/stats/). [cAdvisor](https://github.com/google/cadvisor) is a useful web app for viewing and analyzing resource usage and performance of your running containers.
+For more info, see the [Stats Documentation](https://docs.docker.com/engine/reference/commandline/stats/).
+There's also [cAdvisor](https://github.com/google/cadvisor), a useful web app for viewing and analyzing resource usage and performance of all your running containers.

 You can also view logs, resource usage and other info as well as manage your Docker workflow in third-party Docker management apps.
 For example [Portainer](https://github.com/portainer/portainer) an all-in-one management web UI  for Docker and Kubernetes, or [LazyDocker](https://github.com/jesseduffield/lazydocker) a terminal UI for Docker container management and monitoring.